Razvanchirculescu/codecool-series-python-Razvanchirculescu/README.md

 - Register: Work in progress.
 - Login: Work in progress.

+Future features(estimated end of May 2023)

+- Being able to login and save favorite movies to "Your List"

 ## Getting Started

 To get started with the application, follow these steps: